carlesnunez/lighthouse-gh-reporter/docs/README.md

   - apiUrl: Our github API url, if you have a GH enterprise repo this should be the url of your GH enterprise api
   - Owner: The owner of your repository for example if is a repository under your own it must be your username.
   - repository: The repo name
+  - reporterUserName: used to IDENTIFY the 'bot' that is putting the reports as coments on our PR's
+  - noiseLevel: By default setted to low.
+In low mode will delete older reports and put new ones each time that we run the tool.
   - scoreThresholds: This is an important part.
 Our tool will put a cross if our score is under the number that we setted on each thresholds or will put a check if is equal or greater than the number than we setted up.

+!> Remember that reporterUserName is used to IDENTIFY the 'bot' that is putting the reports as coments on our PR's if we don't know who is the reporter we cannot delete its previous comments.
+If we don't tell the tool who is the reporter the low noise level will not work! - THIS IS VERY IMPORTANT!!

 ## Securing our github TOKEN

 You can let the tool use your github TOKEN without put it as a command or config variable.
 Just set an env variable on your CI called `GH_USER_AUTH_TOKEN`.

-It must be setted on the settings of your travis CI and setted up as a hidden variable in order to avoid leaks.
+!> It must be setted on the settings of your travis CI and setted up as a hidden variable in order to avoid leaks.